Yandex Cloud

 Displayed as percentiles.
 The lines on the chart correspond to the percentage of requests with the fastest execution time: 50%, 90%, 95%, and 99%.

-• DeleteMessage errors: Number of errors when executing the DeleteMessage and DeleteMessageBatch requests.
+• DeleteMessage errors: Number of DeleteMessage and DeleteMessageBatch request execution errors.

 • Purged messages, count: Number of messages purged from the queue in a unit of time using the PurgeQueue method.